allora-rc/aws-blockchain-node-runners/lib/allora/README.md

    # Undeploy Single Node
    npx cdk destroy allora-single-node

-   # Delete all common components like IAM role and Security Group
-   npx cdk destroy allora-common
    ```

 2. Follow these steps to delete the Cloud9 instance in [Cloud9 Setup](../../docs/setup-cloud9.md)